 Do you have 10% or more for a down payment?
 Do you have clean credit with a credit score over a 680?
 Are you looking to purchase a higher priced home over the FHA loan limits?
 You may be better off looking closer at the conventional mortgage.
 Also, don’t forget much of Polk County is eligible for the 100% USDA mortgage.
 You may be eligible for this option, click to learn more about the USDA Mortgage here.

 Please reach out to us today by calling 800-743-7556 or just submit the quick Info Request Form on the right side of this page.
-Mobile users will find the short Info Request Form here Serving you 7 days a week – Polk, Auburndale, Bartow, Davenport FL, Dundee, Frostproof, Haines City, Highland Park, Hillcrest Heights, Indian Lake Estates, Lake Alfred, Lake Hamilton, Lake Wales, Lakeland, Mulberry, Polk City, Providence and Winter Haven FL
+Mobile users will find the short Info Request Form on the website.
+Serving you 7 days a week – Polk, Auburndale, Bartow, Davenport FL, Dundee, Frostproof, Haines City, Highland Park, Hillcrest Heights, Indian Lake Estates, Lake Alfred, Lake Hamilton, Lake Wales, Lakeland, Mulberry, Polk City, Providence and Winter Haven FL